dnth/dnth.github.io/content/blog/unlocking_edge_ml_from_timm_to_onnx_torchscript/index.md

 In simple terms, edge deployment means running a model close to the source of the data.
 For example running a face recognition model on an IPhone.
 {{% /blockquote %}}

-Some advantage of edge deployment:
+Why edge deployment:

 1. **Low Latency**: Edge devices process data locally.
-This reduces the time it takes to receive a response compared to sending a query to the cloud.
+This reduces the time it takes for a model to produce an output.

-2. **Reduced Bandwidth**: By processing data on the device, you minimize the amount of data that needs to be sent back and forth between the cloud and the edge device.
-Useful in scenarios where you have limited network connectivity.

-3. **Privacy and Security**: Your data stays on the device.
+2. **Privacy**: Your data stays on the device.
 This reduces the risk of data breaches and better compliance with data privacy regulations.

+3. **Robustness**: Edge devices can function with or without an internet connection.
+This provides reliability and robustness.

+{{< notice note >}}
-But, edge devices often have limited computational resources.
+But, there's a caveat - Edge devices often have limited computational resources.

-This is why model optimization techniques, such as converting models to ONNX format, are crucial.

-They allow us to compress the model size without a significant loss in performance, making it feasible to deploy advanced machine learning models on edge devices.
+{{< /notice >}}

+This is why large models typically go through optimizations before it is deployed on edge devices.
+In this blog post, we'll look into ONNX, one of the many optimization steps for edge device deployment.

+Wait but what's ONNX?

+### 🏆 ONNX (Open Neural Network Exchange)

+{{% blockquote %}}
+ONNX is an open format built to represent machine learning models.
+{{% /blockquote %}}

+ONNX defines a common set of operators - the building blocks of machine learning and deep learning models - and a common file format to enable AI developers to use models with a variety of frameworks, tools, runtimes, and compilers.

+With ONNX, you can train a machine learning model in one framework (e.g. PyTorch) use the trained model in another (e.g. Tensorflow)

+{{< notice tip >}}
+💫 In short, ONNX offers two benefits that helps edge deployment:

++ Interoperability - Develop in your preferred framework and not worry about deployment contranints.
++ Hardware access - ONNX compatible runtimes can maximize performance across hardware.
+{{< /notice >}}

 In this guide, you'll learn how to convert PyTorch Image Models (TIMM) into ONNX format, a crucial step in preparing your models for efficient edge deployment.

 ### 🖼️ Torch Image Models (TIMM)